-If you have had a traumatic event in your life that lingers long after it has happened, I need to listen to and believe what you have to say.
-To build a trusting reliable relationship between yourself and myself.
+If you have had a traumatic event in your life that lingers long after it has happened, the role of a psychologist or counsellor is to listen to and believe what you have to say.
+To build a trusting reliable relationship with you.

 After all, we can’t go back and change the things that have happened, but we can change how we manage triggers and symptoms, how we relate to certain people, and what decisions to make right now to protect us and help us in the future.